lino-framework/book/docs/specs/ledger.rst

 - The **payment term** of an invoice (:class:`PaymentTerm`) is a convention on how the invoice should be paid.

-- The ledger plug-in defines a list of **voucher types** which is filled by plug-ins like :mod:`lino_xl.lib.vat`, :mod:`lino_xl.lib.sales` or :mod:`lino_xl.lib.vat` who define some subclass of :class:`Voucher` and use it for registering one or several voucher types.

 And then there are many views for looking at this data.